MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Prerequisites

 1. **Generate a Version Storage Use report for the desired scope (Site or Document Library)** that you wish to trim versions from.
-Review detailed steps in [Tutorial: Generate and Analyze Version Usage Report for SharePoint Site]([Tutorial: Generate and Analyze Version Usage Report for SharePoint Site](#tutorial-generate-and-analyze-version-usage-report-for-sharepoint-site))
+Review detailed steps in [Tutorial: Generate and Analyze Version Usage Report for SharePoint Site](#tutorial-generate-and-analyze-version-usage-report-for-sharepoint-site))

 1. Run ‘What-If’ analysis using the desired trimming mode.
-For detailed steps, see [Tutorial - Run ‘What-If’ analysis on Version Storage Report File]([Tutorial - Run ‘What-If’ analysis on Version Storage Report File](#tutorial---run-what-if-analysis-on-version-storage-report-file))
+For detailed steps, see [Tutorial: Run ‘What-If’ analysis on Version Storage Report File](#tutorial---run-what-if-analysis-on-version-storage-report-file)

 ### Optimize input file